alexpacheco/lurc/slurm.md

         Maia for 15 minutes.
 * If you are not on Lehigh's network, login to the ssh gateway to get to Research Computing resources
   - `ssh username@ssh.cc.lehigh.edu`
+  - or use ssh as a jump host
+      - `ssh -J username@ssh.cc.lehigh.edu username@sol.cc.lehigh.edu`

 --- .class #id